 - 6 hours of electives from History of Economic Thought; Natural Resource Economics; Economics of Developing Countries; U.S. Economic History; Public Economics; Labor Economics; Markets, Strategy, and Rivalry; and Empirical Analysis in Economics.
 These are Economics courses numbered 310-499.

-2 hours in Language/International Economics Capstone Courses, jointly directed by faculty members in Modern Languages and Economics:
+2 hours in Language/International Economics Capstone Courses, jointly directed by faculty members in Classics and Modern Languages and Economics:

 - 1-hour Directed Study